Hedge4/godvillebot/README.md

 * 3.11 Added a >break command for admins only, to pause the bot for a short while.
 * 3.12 Added 'fun' folder and command detector, and the >bubblewrap command.
 Also made command detection more efficient.
 * 3.13 Added 'useful' commands folder and command detector, and the >spoiler command.
+* 3.14 Added the >minesweeper command to the list of fun commands.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.